|

 The first photo will be accepted by the printer, the second one will be returned because of its too low resolution.

-This is absurd, because it is just the reverse: the second photo has a higher resolution
+This is absurd, because it is just the reverse: the second photo has a higher

 The resolution of a (not yet printed) photo is the pixelsize (see third paragraph on this page).